asimay/T3-P1-Path-Planning-Project/README.md

 ## Tips

-The original Frenet to x,y transform is not very accurate, so I used code from ericlavigne, who is live mentor from slack of term 3, his code provide more accuracy of transform, especially when car is at curve turning places.
+The original Frenet to x,y transform is not very accurate, so in some extram cases, the car will on lane line, and not at middle of lane line, especially when car is at curve turning place.

 ## Further to promote

 During testing, I find actually when there are many many cars around ego car, and algothrim still has more spaces to promote, I understand that in real case, it is really hard to do self-driving lane change.

+for example, in this case, ego car is trapped behind the car, because there are so many cars around ego car, but the front car also doesn't speed up. ego car just waiting for suitable condition to escape the trap.

+![alt text][image6]

 Anyway, from this project, I learned a lot more than I expected, I code my own style of lane change logic, which was I deemed as impossible before, and solved many problems during this project.